cs123-stanford/cs123-stanford-2023/docs/schedule/labs/fall-23/lab-7.rst

 Step 1.
 SSH into the Pupper
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 With the fully built Pupper, plug an ethernet cable between your laptop and the Pupper's Raspberry Pi, using an ethernet to usb adapter if needed (provided, ask a TA).
 TODO INSERT PHOTO OF ADDING ETHERNET CABLE
 #.
-Open a terminal window on your computer.
-Run the command ``ssh pi@raspberrypi.local``.
+Like the RL lab, we can SSH into a remote system inside VSCode.
+Open VSCode, and use ``CMD + Shift + P`` to access the Command Pallete.
+#.
+In the Command Pallette, type in ``pi@raspberrypi.local`` to prompt a remote connection.
 This will allow you to ssh into the Pupper's Raspberry Pi via the ethernet connection.
 #.
 When the Enter Password prompt shows, enter ``raspberry`` as the password.
 This is a default password on the Raspberry Pis, you may change it if you like (be sure to remember it!).
-Your terminal window should show that you are in the Pi if the SSH was successful.
+VSCode will tell you if your SSH connection was successful.
+You can use the Command Pallete to navigate around the Raspberry Pi and use the Terminal to run commands.

 Step 2.
 Clone the starter code
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 #.
 For this lab, the code will run directly on your Pupper, which is why we have to SSH into the Raspberry Pi.
 Once SSH'd create a new directory for CS123 under home, and ``cd`` into it, and clone the lab 7 starter code.
 Install the package prequisites.

 ``mkdir ~/CS123``

 ``cd CS123``

 ``git clone https://github.com/cs123-stanford/lab_7_llms.git``

 ``pip3 install -r requirements.txt``

+This pip3 install may take some time.
 After running the ``pip install`` command, you should see that openai has been installed.
 If not, ask a TA.

 Step 3.
 Make Pupper move in a square
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^